acorn-io/runtime/docs/docs/100-Reference/03-Acornfile.md

    "1234/udp",
   ]

-  // Expose these ports out side of the acorn (possibly public) and internally.
-The format is the same as "ports"
+  // Expose these ports outside of the Acorn App (possibly public) and internally.
+The format is the same as for "ports"
   expose: [
    22,
    "22:2222",